If you’re holding U.S. dollars, 2019 is the best year in a long time for harnessing your buying power abroad.

 #1 Brazil: One Step Beyond Latin America

-The currency champion as we head into this New Year is Brazil, which now offers a whopping 90% increase in buying power for U.S. dollar-holders.
-That’s an increase of 16.5% over the past year alone.
+The currency champion this year is Brazil, which now offers a whopping 83% increase in the U.S. dollar-holder’s buying power… a buying power that’s increased an impressive 15.2% since last year alone.

 Brazil is exciting, romantic, and diverse.
-I think of it as “one step beyond Latin America,” as its culture and language are a bit more unfamiliar and romantic to North Americans.
+It’s “one step beyond Latin America,” as its culture and language are just a bit more unfamiliar and romantic to North Americans.

-Brazil offers beautiful beaches and a wide range of climates.
-You can choose a year-round warm climate or a changing climate with seasons opposite those in the Northern Hemisphere.
+Brazil’s beautiful beaches offer a wide range of climates.
+This means you can choose between a year-round warm climate or a changing climate with seasons opposite those in the Northern Hemisphere.

-Brazil is also culturally diverse, from its German regions and wine country in the south to its French- and Dutch-influenced regions in the north.
+Brazil is also culturally diverse, from its German regions and wine country in the south to its French and Dutch influence in the north.

 Historically, another disadvantage has been that Americans and Canadians need a visa to enter Brazil as a tourist.
-This was an annoying hurdle that consumed time and money.
-However, Brazil now offers an eVisa, which you can obtain online for only US$40, plus a service fee of a few dollars.
-American, Australian, and Canadian citizens can apply here.
+This was an annoying process that consumed time and money.
+But Brazil now offers an e-Visa, which you can obtain online for only US$40, plus a service fee of a few U.S. dollars.

-Also, new for 2019, Brazil has introduced a new visa option, whereby a real estate purchase can qualify you for permanent residency.
-In Northeast Brazil, the minimum investment is 700,000 reais, which is about US$180,000 at today’s exchange rate.
+Also, new for 2019, Brazil has a new residency process, whereby a real estate purchase can qualify you for permanent residency.
+In Northeast Brazil, the minimum investment is 700,000 reais, which is about US$188,000 at today’s exchange rate.

-Brazil’s economy has faltered in recent years, so you stand to gain twofold… from the recovery of the economy as well as the current currency discount.
-When the recovery comes, the economy should help to raise prices in reais… while the recovering real should further raise the value of your investment in dollar terms.
+Brazil’s economy has faltered in recent years, so you stand to gain twofold… from the recovery of the economy as well as the currency.
+When the recovery comes, the economy should help to raise prices in reais… while the recovering real should further raise the value of your investment in U.S.-dollar terms.

 #2 Colombia: A Big Currency Discount With Good Upside Potential